abinit/abinit/doc/tutorial/eph4isotc.md

 The $\kk$-point integration is performed with the Gaussian smearing ([[eph_intmeth]] == 1 and 0.1 eV for [[eph_fsmear]]).

 ```sh
 eph_intmeth 1       # Gaussian method for double-delta integration.
 eph_fsmear 0.1 eV   # Constant broadening in Gaussian function.
 eph_fsewin 0.3 eV   # Energy window for wavefunctions.
 ```

-Note that, in order to accelerate the calculation, we have decreased [[eph_fsewin]] can be from its default value of 1 eV to 0.3 eV.
+Note that, in order to accelerate the calculation, we have decreased [[eph_fsewin]] from its default value of 1 eV to 0.3 eV.
 This is possible when the Gaussian method is used since states whose energy is 3-4 standard deviation from the Fermi level give negligible contribution to the double delta integral.
-In other words, for the Gaussian technique, an almost option value of [[eph_fsewin]] can be deduded from [[eph_fsmear]] Unfortunately, this is not possible when the tetrahedron method is used and to some extent also when the adaptive broadening is used.
+In other words, for the Gaussian technique, an optimal value of [[eph_fsewin]] can be deduced from [[eph_fsmear]] Unfortunately, this is not possible when the tetrahedron method is used and, to some extent, also when the adaptive broadening is used.
-We will discuss
 Hopefully, the next versions of the code will provide ...
 0.04 Ha ~ 1 eV